 BPA Guide: Everything you need to know about BPA and Packaging

-What is BPA, and why is it being banned in the EU?
+What is BPA, and why is it being banned?

 BPA is one of the most widely produced chemicals.
 It is used as a plasticiser, to add flexibility to plastics, as well as a monomer, or building block, to create polymers such as polycarbonate.
 This is why it can be found in such a wide range of products, from plastic packaging to resins, and from bottle tops to can linings.

 However, despite its many practical uses, there is evidence that BPA is harmful.
-This is why the use of BPAs in food packaging is controversial and banned in the EU.
+This is why the use of BPAs in food packaging is controversial and subject to strong regulation.
 BPA can potentially leach into foods, particularly at higher temperatures.
 This is of concern because BPAs can interfere with endocrine disruptors affecting the reproductive system, immune system and foetal development.

-What type of packaging is affected by the EU's BPA ban?
+What type of packaging is affected by the UK and EU's BPA ban?

 The main products affected by the BPA ban are: